apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 ## Http Long Polling

-The mechanism of zookeeper and websocket data synchronization is relatively simple,but http synchronization will be relatively complicated.Shenyu borrows the design ideas of `Apollo` and `Nacos` and realizes `http` long polling data synchronization using their advantages.Note that this is not traditional ajax long polling.
+The mechanism of zookeeper and websocket data synchronization is relatively simple,but http synchronization will be relatively complicated.ShenYu borrows the design ideas of `Apollo` and `Nacos` and realizes `http` long polling data synchronization using their advantages.Note that this is not traditional ajax long polling.

 ![http long polling](https://bestkobe.gitee.io/images/soul/http-long-polling.png?_t=201908032339)